DerivedFunction/acct-cik/prompt.md

 - 1: The paragraph is neutral, irrelevant, uses a keyword in a different context (e.g., legal "warrants") other than derivatives, or provide formal definition of accounting terms or policies.
 - 0: The paragraph more than likely confirms derivative use but for a different year (past or future), or we cannot infer the usage for that year.

-Output CSV format with single 'label' column.
+Output CSV format with single column, no headers.
 No explanations needed.
 Paragraphs end with <reportingYear>year</reportingYear> tags, which is not part of the paragraph.
 Consider each paragraph independently.